 In this form of play therapy, a child is given various types of objects such as clothes, toys, puppets such that they can use their imagination to form stories or meanings out of it.
 This could be directed by a therapist or non-directive, as the child’s thought patterns and creative process is taken into account.

-This form of therapy combines cognitive behavioral therapy, a therapy that identifies behavioral patterns, emotions and other factors of well-being with a play oriented approach.
-As children engage in activities, the therapist keeps track of how their problem solving capabilities, coping mechanisms, emotional approaches etc improve over time.
+This form of therapy combines cognitive behavioural therapy, a therapy that identifies behavioural patterns, emotions, and other factors of well-being, with a play-oriented approach.
+As children engage in activities, the therapist keeps track of how their problem-solving capabilities, coping mechanisms, emotional approaches, etc, improve over time.
 This could be done through games like interacting productively with a stuffed animal companion or other fun engaging activities.

 Play therapy has two broad approaches.
 These are based on the amount of involvement a therapist has in facilitating the activities that a child participates in.

-In non-directive play therapy, a child is given toys or other objects and are allowed to spend their time on it they way they choose to.
-They are not given any instructions, goals or guidance for the particular activity.
+In non-directive play therapy, a child is given toys or other objects and is allowed to spend their time on it the way they choose to.
+They are not given any instructions, goals, or guidance for the particular activity.
 They are thus put in a situation where they create something of their own or are solving a problem.
-This is a part of the psychodynamic approach where allowing complete freedom to a child helps understand their instinctive thinking process, emotional approaches and more.
+This is a part of the psychodynamic approach where allowing complete freedom to a child helps understand their instinctive thinking process, emotional approaches, and more.

-Play therapy is generally used when children are finding it difficult to achieve the developmental progress required or to manage any mental health related issues.
-However,its uses are diverse and can be applicable for a number of things.
+Play therapy is generally used when children are finding it difficult to achieve the developmental progress required or to manage any mental health-related issues.
+However, its uses are diverse and can be applicable to a number of things.
 Some of these include:

-While different types of play therapy works in their own unique ways, the therapy sessions generally follow a certain organized pattern.
+While different types of play therapy work in their own unique ways, the therapy sessions generally follow a certain organised pattern.
 Firstly, a therapist performs a number of assessment tests, normally including a non-directive play activity to track the child’s patterns and expressive means.
-They also conduct interviews and discussions with the child as well as the parents, caregivers or even teachers, if necessary.
-Once a comprehensive assessment is conducted, the therapist then designs a personalized plan for the child which includes the short and long term goals, stages of therapy, potential activities and games that will be used, and the general flow of therapy.
+They also conduct interviews and discussions with the child as well as the parents, caregivers, or even teachers, if necessary.
+Once a comprehensive assessment is conducted, the therapist then designs a personalised plan for the child, which includes the short and long-term goals, stages of therapy, potential activities and games that will be used, and the general flow of therapy.

 Once the sessions start, the therapist plays close attention to the child’s developmental gains, and adjusts the therapy based on the progress.
 Play activities are conducted individually as well as with parents to get an idea of a child’s ability to express, create and engage.
 Through a continuous process of reassessment and innovative play activities, the therapist looks to help the child achieve their developmental or mental health goals.

-A play therapist makes sure that the child and parent or caretaker feels comfortable and safe, and aims to build an environment of collaboration as the sessions progress.
-Once they assess the child’s needs and goals, they provide the child a large amount of toys and other play materials and kick start the play therapy.
-A play therapy does not judge the child or the parent during the session and ensures that a child feels as free and confident as possible to participate in the activities.
-They look to develop trust with the child and help them explore their emotions in a healthy way as well as build resilience towards negative emotions.
+A play therapist makes sure that the child and parent or caretaker feel comfortable and safe and aims to build an environment of collaboration as the sessions progress.
+Once they assess the child’s needs and goals, they provide the child with a large amount of toys and other play materials and kick-start the play therapy.
+Play therapy does not judge the child or the parent during the session and ensures that a child feels as free and confident as possible to participate in the activities.
+They look to develop trust with the child and help them explore their emotions in a healthy way, as well as build resilience towards negative emotions.

 Play therapy is considered most effective for children between the ages of 3 and 12, as this is a crucial period of development and play-based expression is best facilitated during this age frame.